Why Do Plumbers Need a License in Almost All States?

 Plumbing is an essential part of your everyday life.
-When you hire a plumber to clean your drains, fix your water heater or install a water softener, you’d expect the assurance of a job well done.
-While reading reviews and considering the company’s reputation can help, the first thing to look for is a plumbing license.
+When you hire a plumber to clean your drains, fix your water heater or install a water softener, you’d like the assurance of getting the job done right.
+While reading reviews and considering the company’s history can help, the number one thing to look for is a plumbing license.

-Only six states — Kansas, Missouri, Nebraska, New York, Pennsylvania and Wyoming — don’t issue plumbing licenses at the state level.
-Actually, they expect city and county groups to supply oversight and licensing.
-While the exact requirements to secure a plumbing license vary by city, you can be certain that hiring a licensed professional is the best way to decrease the possibility of mediocre workmanship, fraud and health problems.
+Only a few states — Kansas, Missouri, Nebraska, New York, Pennsylvania and Wyoming — don’t require plumbing licenses at the state level.
+Alternatively, they depend on city and county agencies to provide oversight and licensing.
+While the exact requirements to get a plumbing license vary by region, you can be certain that hiring a licensed specialist is the ideal way to decrease the chance of low-quality workmanship, fraud and health problems.

 Educational Expectations for Plumbers

-- Education: Lots of vocational schools and community colleges facilitate plumbing certificates or degrees.
-This classroom training includes all the crucial skills plumbers use on a regular basis.
+- Education: Lots of vocational schools and community colleges provide plumbing certificates or degrees.
+Usually this training includes all the crucial skills plumbers use every day.

-- Apprenticeship: Both union and non-union organizations provide apprenticeship programs that combine classroom learning with practical experience.
-These programs usually last four to five years, and apprentices earn wages throughout their training.
+- Apprenticeship: Both union and non-union organizations offer apprenticeship programs that integrate classroom learning with on-site experience.
+These programs typically last four to five years, and apprentices receive wages during the course of their training.

-- Licensing exam: Each state offers its own plumbing exam, which candidates must pass to earn a license.
+- Licensing exam: A participating state offers its own plumbing test, which candidates must pass to receive a license.
 The subject areas covered include plumbing fixtures, drainage systems, vents and venting, fabrication, pipe maintenance, administrative procedures and more.
-Qualifications to take the exam vary state-to-state and licensing level.
+Qualifications to take the exam vary based on where you are and licensing level.

 Types of Plumbing Licenses and Certifications

-- Plumbing certificate: Some states only need plumbers to have a certificate to complete residential jobs with a limited scope of work.
-This is primarily an apprentice-level plumber working with supervision.
+- Plumbing certificate: Many states only need plumbers to have a certificate to complete residential jobs with a limited scope of work.
+This is more or less an apprentice-level plumber working with master plumber oversight.

-- Journeyman plumber: In most states, plumbers may take the journeyman’s licensing exam after completing an apprenticeship and having 4 - 5 years of field experience.
+- Journeyman plumber: Usually, plumbers can take the journeyman’s licensing exam after completing an apprenticeship and having four years of field experience.

-- Master plumber: The requirements to take the master plumber’s licensing exam vary widely by location.
-Some states only demand 12 to 24 months working as a journeyman plumber, whereas others require four or five years of journeyman experience.
+- Master plumber: The prerequisites to qualify for the master plumber’s licensing exam vary significantly by location.
+Some assessments only demand one or two years working as a journeyman plumber, whereas others insist on four or five years of journeyman experience.

-- ACE certification: Becoming an Advanced Certified Expert demonstrates the top level of professionalism and working experience.
-Earning ACE certification is more stringent than most plumber licensing and usually requires annual recertification to ensure techs stay up-to-date with the latest industry standards.
+- ACE certification: Training to be an Advanced Certified Expert demonstrates the maximum level of professionalism and working experience.
+Receiving ACE certification is more rigorous than most plumber licensing and requires annual recertification to ensure techs stay up-to-date with the most recent industry standards.

 Perks of Hiring a Licensed Plumber

-Choosing an unlicensed plumber for the job could save you a few dollars up front, but that’s where the benefits stop.
-Why chance it? — only choose a licensed expert, no matter the job, to ensure all the perks of professional experience:
+Selecting an unlicensed plumber for the job may be cheaper initially, but that’s where the benefits stop.
+Why chance it? — only choose a licensed pro, no matter the job, to ensure all the perks of professional experience:

-- Superb workmanship: Plumbing is not as simple as you might think.
-Conducting even the most clear-cut projects, like snaking a drain, requires specialized equipment and years of expertise.
-Because of the need to complete classroom education and hands-on training, you can rest assured that a licensed plumber will properly diagnose and resolve your plumbing problem.
+- Awesome workmanship: Plumbing is not as simple as you might think.
+Conducting even the most basic jobs, like snaking a drain, requires specialized equipment and years of experience.
+Because of the need to complete classroom education and hands-on training, you can rest easy knowing that a licensed plumber will properly diagnose and resolve your plumbing problem.

-- Liability insurance: Nearly all states require plumbers to display proof of liability insurance as part of the licensing process.
-This keeps you, the homeowner, from being left responsible for property damage or medical bills if a plumber has an accident while completing work in your home.
+- Liability insurance: A good number of states require plumbers to demonstrate proof of liability insurance as a condition of the licensing process.
+This keeps you, the homeowner, from being held liable for property damage or an injury on-site if a plumber has an mishap while performing services in your home.

-- Legal and code-compliant: Large plumbing jobs commonly have to have permits to guarantee safety and legality.
-Unlicensed plumbers are typically turned down the required permits.
-If they continue with the job, you could face code violations and subsequent penalties later on.
-Additionally, you could face legal problems if an unlicensed plumber harms the local waterways.
-Eliminate these risks by only employing a licensed professional.
+- Authorized and code-compliant: Big plumbing jobs usually need to have permits to ensure safety and legality.
+Unlicensed plumbers are routinely turned down the required permits.
+If they move ahead with the job, you could confront code violations and subsequent penalties later on.
+Similarly, you may face legal repercussions if an unlicensed plumber impairs the local waterways.
+Remove these risks by only choosing a licensed professional.

-- Preserved health and safety: A competent plumber understands the proper strategies for working on water supply lines, sewer pipes and fuel lines.
-Years of hands-on experience are necessary to decrease the risk of water pollution, sewer backups and gas leaks.
+- Preserved health and safety: A certified plumber understands the proper techniques for working on water supply lines, sewer pipes and natural gas lines.
+Years of hands-on experience are vital to minimize the risk of water pollution, sewer backups and gas leaks.

-- Legitimate services: Unfortunately, there are plumbers out there that don't have your best interest at heart.
-But a fully licensed team is far less likely to attempt to mislead you than an unlicensed company.
-In the end, homeowners can lodge an official complaint with the state licensing board if they suspect deception, resulting in a hefty fine or even causing them to forfeit their license.
+- Legitimate services: Not all plumbers have your best interest at heart.
+A fully licensed team is significantly less likely to try to swindle you than an unlicensed company.
+In the end, homeowners can file an official complaint with the state licensing board if they suspect fraud, leaving the plumber with a steep fine or even causing them to forfeit their license.
 Knowing this provides extra peace of mind when hiring a plumber for the first time.

 Set up Any Plumbing Services with a Licensed Professional

-At Strand Brothers Service Experts, we go above and beyond to provide the best plumbing services to our clients in North America.
+At Service Experts Heating, Air Conditioning & Plumbing, we go above and beyond to deliver the best plumbing services to our communities throughout North America.
 First, we are licensed, insured and ACE-certified.
 What’s more, everything we do is backed by our 100% satisfaction guarantee.
-To receive reliable plumbing services in your area, please contact us today!
+To receive reliable plumbing services in your area, please contact a Service Experts Heating, Air Conditioning & Plumbing office near you today!